 You have a postgres server configured and a python project.
-You will use dispatcher to trigger a background task over pg_notify.
+You will use dispatcherd to trigger a background task over pg_notify.
+Both your background dispatcherd service and your task publisher process must have python configured so that your task is importable.
+Instructions are broken into 3 steps:

 decorator is used to register tasks.